uilibrary/gumpress/readme.txt

 Gumpress also syncs your gumroad product versions with your woocommerce variable product.
 Customers will see a price range on your woocommerce single product page and shop page as a result.

+## Works with any Woocommerce theme
+You can use any woocommerce theme to build your gumroad store.

 ## Works with woocommerce shortcodes
 To display your products, you can use woocommerce short codes or simply a "Buy now" button.